jackweekes/Mealie-Recipes-iOS-APP/README.md

-# Mealie Yellow for iOS
+# Yellow Plate

-A native SwiftUI app for iOS and iPadOS that connects to your self-hosted Mealie server.
+A native SwiftUI app for iOS, iPadOS and macOS app that connects to your self-hosted Mealie server.
 Browse recipes, manage your shopping list, upload new recipes – now with image and URL import powered by OpenAI – all fully integrated via the Mealie API.

 ---

 Forked from [Walfrosch92/Mealie-Recipes-iOS-APP](https://github.com/Walfrosch92/Mealie-Recipes-iOS-APP)!
 If you like this project, consider [supporting Walfrosch92 on Buy Me a Coffee](https://buymeacoffee.com/walfrosch92).

----

-## Mealie iOS App (Community Project)

-A native iOS app built with SwiftUI to connect to your self-hosted [Mealie](https://github.com/mealie-recipes/mealie) server via the official API.
-Designed for iPhone and iPad, this app brings recipe management, shopping lists, and smart uploads to your fingertips.

 ---